-- Full papers should be submitted via email email to Michael Eissinger, by April 15, 2018.
+- Full papers should be submitted via email to Eric Canin, by February 15, 2019.

 - Papers submitted to the competition must be presented at the SWAA Annual Conference of the same year.
 The submitted paper may not differ substantially from the presentation.
 (See below for guidelines on the written and presented versions.)

 - The author must be an undergraduate or graduate student and must be enrolled in a college or university at the time when the paper is presented at the SWAA Annual Conference.

 - Entries to the competition must be submitted by the following date:

 Submit papers by email to Eric Canin.

 You can also contact Eric Canin with any questions.

 - The submitted paper should be approximately 12-15 double-spaced pages long.
 You should not submit a paper that is significantly longer or shorter.
 The written paper should be edited for presentation at the annual meeting.
 You will have approximately 20 minutes for your presentation.
 It will take approximately 20 minutes to present a written script of about 7-8 pages, depending on your speaking speed.
 While this means that the presented version will be significantly shorter than the written version, SWAA policy requires that the presented version is consistent with the content of the written version.